EDC / TIFA / BRA

 The TIFA district includes an area of the City bordered by N. Newburgh to the west, Ford Rd. to the south, Central City Parkway to the north, and Wayne Rd. to the east.
 The TIFA Aerial Map (PDF) shows the specific parcels that are included in the TIFA district.

-Accomplishments / Progress Reports / Plans
+Accomplishments and Progress Reports

 Brownfield Redevelopment Authority (BRA)